ehrpg/qstar/docs/crisis.md

 If two or more player characters have rolled the same result the PCs can agree upon who acts first.
 If they cannot find an agreement, roll again.
 The characters retain their original roll, but the conflict is resolved.
-I a player character and an NPC tie, the player character acts first.
+If a player character and an NPC tie, the player character acts first.

 !!! summary "Turn Order"